AxcelVillagran/AxcelVillagran/README.md

 I'm a Computer Science student with knowledge about different areas like Software Design, Object-Oriented Programming, Databases, Data Structures and Human-Interactio Design.

 ### Projects
+-Implementation of a LAN network using Quagga and virtual machines -Videogame store making use of data structures